qmlbook/qt6book/docs/ch12-networking/authentication.md

 m_oauth2.setScope("user-top-read");
 ````

-Since OAuth is a two-way communication process, we instanciate a dedicated local server to handle the replies:
+Since OAuth is a two-way communication process, we instantiate a dedicated local server to handle the replies:

 ```cpp
 m_oauth2.setReplyHandler(new QOAuthHttpServerReplyHandler(8000, this));